-Men’s rights is deliberately neglected in India, due to onslaught of feminism, vote bank politics and vested interest of western countries and entities like USA, UK, UN and large multinational companies.
-He thinks that it is a communist agenda of nationalisation of family function (state getting involved in all family related functions).
-This is a part of planned destruction of family system and nationalisation of role of men.
+Men’s rights are deliberately neglected in India, due to onslaught of feminism, vote bank politics and vested interest in western countries and entities like USA, UK, UN and large multinational companies.
+He thinks that it is a communist agenda of nationalization of family function (state getting involved in all family related functions).
+This is a part of the planned destruction of the family system and nationalization of the role of men.

-There need to be a political solution the present issues of men’s rights.
+There needs to be a political solution the present issues of men’s rights.
 Else there will be increased violence against women and state.
-Unfortunately the establishments are not able to see this.
+Unfortunately, the establishments are not able to see this.

 Message for young MRAs

-Please understand and accept the fact that men are biologically, emotionally and physically weaker sex.
-In the name patriarchy men are being enslaved.
+Please understand and accept the fact that men are biological, emotionally and physically weaker sex.
+In the name patriarchy, men are being enslaved.

 3. Training new people at various levels. e.g. Understanding the ideology of the movement, understanding the concept of misandry (male hatred), empowering oneself to face crucial situations powerfully (live coaching).

 4. Interacting with international MRAs to leverage global issues affecting men.

 Confidare is in Bangalore but handles cases from all over the world.